Faculty and Staff Sustainability Opportunities

 Schedule a Presentation

 Teaching a topic related to sustainability?
 Want to have campus practitioners speak to your students?
 We present regularly to classes about sustainability and related topics.
-Please email us at firstname.lastname@example.org to learn more.
+Sign up now to request a presentation or email firstname.lastname@example.org to learn more.

 The UM Compost program converts food waste from campus dining locations to rich soil for flower and vegetable gardens.
 Our compost is dense with nutrients and is offered at very affordable prices.
 Learn more about purchasing compost.